About this course

 Length

-2 to 3 full days of lectures, followed by 6 to 12 months to complete the practical assignment with supervision.
-The course is equivalent to 7.5 ECTS credits.
+2 full days of lectures, followed by 6 to 12 months to complete the practical assignment with supervision.
+An additional half day can be added for an introduction to CBT, if needed.